 Three Attempt Rule

-To apply under Route 1, you must meet the following requirements:
+Route 1 applicants must meet the following requirement:

-To apply under Route 2, you must meet the following requirements:
+Route 2 applicants must meet the following requirements:

 - Completed at least 36 months (or 35 hours per week full time equivalent of 5,460 hours) clinical medical dosimetry experience* before the application deadline, under the direction of a certified medical dosimetrist or a medical physicist.